 - Check with your principal or head teacher to see if there is a social worker or counselor on staff and consult with this person on the best way to handle students with traumatic backgrounds.

 ABOUT THE AUTHOR: Shelley Vernon promotes learning through English language games and activities.
-Go to: Digital Book of 163 Games and Activities
+Go to: Book of Games and Activities for teens and adults.